bhbmaster/covid19/README.md

 - [x] Add population info to country and create new plot html or add subplot with per 100K

-- [ ] Add new graph called Deaths Per Cases
+- [ ] Add new graph called Deaths Per Cases (maybe).

+- [ ] Fix Canada plots.
+They stopped updating on 2022-05-03 as the used data source stopped being updated.
+I found a better data source, info in the comments at the top of canada-plot.py.